T4rg3n/RES-REL-SERVER/README.md

 ## Disabling resources

-Some endpoints support disabling resources.
-Disabling a resource means its status will be set to "DISABLED".
+Some endpoints support disabling.
+Disabling a resource means its status will be set to disabled in the database.
 You will also need to send a JSON form with the ID of the resource you want to disable as well as the reason you disabled it.

 Example: `PATCH /api/ressource/disable` <br>
 JSON form : `{ "id": 51,  "raison": "I didnt liked it"}`

-Returns the whole resource with the status set to "DISABLED" and the reason you provided.
+Returns the whole resource with the status set to "DISABLED" and the reason you provided in JSON format.

 The following endpoints support disabling :
 - utilisateur